Boswell Brewery in Quebec City (1852-1968)

 A Picture of Boswell Brewery Not Long After Its Founding On Saint-Valliers Street

-Remarkably, only five years after the brewery was built on Saint-Valliers Street, a travel guide to Quebec, by Willis Russell, gave a most favourable review of Boswell’s beers with a detailed description of the operations.
+Remarkably, only five years after the brewery was built on Saint-Valliers Street, a travel guide to Quebec, by Willis Russell, gave a favourable review of Boswell’s beers with a detailed description of the activity.
 Several brands were mentioned: an XXX ale, India Pale Ale, and an amber, sparkling beer the writer termed “Burton”.
-The brewery sounds well-laid out and reflected experience Boswell had picked up in his sojourn in Edinburgh (for training) before leaving for the New World.
+The brewery sounds well-laid out and reflected experience Boswell had picked up on his sojourn in Edinburgh (for training) before leaving for the New World.
 An example is sparging, the sprinkling of water on the mash to drain the last usable extract from the grains.

 Boswell’s Brewery in the Mid-1940s

-By this period, Boswell was making a red label Export Ale, green label India Ale, and a Cream Porter.
+By the war years Boswell was making a red label Export Ale, green label India Ale, and a Cream Porter.
 A fine collection of Boswell labels from the Thomas Fisher Library of the University of Toronto can be seen here.
 These beers were likely fairly similar to Boswell’s beers in the later 1800s except that the export ale was surely a newer development, probably a lager-ale hybrid.
 Another change from the Victorian era was that the beers in the 1940s were probably 5% abv, whereas they were rather higher c.
 1900.
 Nonetheless, Boswell was still using open wooden fermentation tanks during the war years and probably until later in the 1950s.
 The company, too, was still using wood barrels in the 40s, coated with a clear tar of some kind.
 Later in the 50s this changed to metal.

 Somme toute, the British heritage in the beers’ make-up was still strong which did not prevent a predominantly French city, Quebec, from enjoying and indeed taking pride in them.